Yifat Bitton: Education

 Bitton spent the 2004–2005 academic year at Harvard Law.
 Bitton holds a PhD as well as an LLB and LLM from The Hebrew University of Jerusalem and a Master of Laws degree from Yale Law School.

 Personal life

 Bitton was born in Kiryat Malachi and lives in Herzliya.
 She is married to Eyal Sternberg, a lawyer, and they have two children.

 Awards

-Prof. Bitton has won myriad social and legal awards and prizes, among them: The Aliance Prize for Education and Social Change; The Minister of Social Equality and President's Award for Organizations Fighting Violence against Women (Tmura); "Honoris Causa" Award of the Israeli Bar Association; The Safra Award for Excellence and Contribution to Israeli Society; The Hadassah Foundation Bernice Tennenbaum Prize for innovative feminist; The Human Rights Activist Award of The London Human Rights Annual Dinner and Dafna Izraeli Fund’s Prize for Israeli Feminist Leadership.
+Bitton has won The Aliance Prize for Education and Social Change; The Minister of Social Equality and President's Award for Organizations Fighting Violence against Women (Tmura); "Honoris Causa" Award of the Israeli Bar Association; The Safra Award for Excellence and Contribution to Israeli Society; The Hadassah Foundation Bernice Tennenbaum Prize for innovative feminist; The Human Rights Activist Award of The London Human Rights Annual Dinner and Dafna Izraeli Fund's Prize for Israeli Feminist Leadership.
+In 2025 she was one of 24 recipients of "The Israeli Society Heroes Award", on behalf of the World Zionist Organization, for her research on Hamas's war crimes.

-Prof. Bitton was also Nominated Forbes' 50 Most Influential Women in Israel.
+Bitton was also Nominated Forbes' 50 Most Influential Women in Israel.